All Products

 Client Affinity

-Specify whether to enable client affinity.
+Select whether to enable client affinity:

 Idle Connection Timeout Period

-The timeout period of an idle connection.
+Specify the timeout period of an idle connection.
 If no request is received during the timeout period, GA closes the current connection.
 When a new request is received, GA establishes a new connection.

 Valid values: 1 to 60.
 Default value: 15.
 Unit: seconds.
 To specify a longer timeout period for pay-as-you-go GA instances, go to Quota Center.